 Dominican Republic police are hunting for the gunmen who on Wednesday (22 March) tried to assassinate General Antonio Imbert Barrera.

-Dominican Republic police are hunting for the gunmen who on Wednesday (22 March) tried to assassinate General Antonio Imbert Barrera.
+Background: Dominican Republic police are hunting for the gunmen who on Wednesday (22 March) tried to assassinate General Antonio Imbert Barrera.
 The General is now recuperating from shoulder wounds in a Santo Domingo hospital.